Dushyantkumar6395/trip-duration/README.md

 trip-duration
 ==============================

-A sample ML project to build an end-to-end working app for the NYC taxi duration challenge.
+A complete end-to-end Machine Learning project to build an end-to-end working app for the NYC taxi duration challenge.

 Project Organization
 ------------